SamuelVedel/kerpad/README.md

 ```
 This will install and enable a systemd service for kerpad (it will also copy `kerpad` to `/usr/bin`).

-If you have moved `build/kerpad.bpf.o`, run
+If you want to use aditional kerpad arguments for the service, you can do:
 ```
-BPF_OBJECT=</absolute/path/to/kerpad.bpf.o> make kerpad.service
+make kerpad.service KERPAD_ARGS=<args>
 ```
 before the previous commands (you may have to remove `kerpad.service` if it already exists)